 When it comes to alternative investments, single family rentals are tough to beat.
 Compared with stocks, bonds, and cash, rental properties have generated an impressive and consistent amount of wealth for stakeholders over time.

-During the last 15 years and even through the recession, single family rentals continued to deliver excellent returns through appreciation and rental income.
-For several years rent prices have increased 3% monthly and in January 2019 they increased 3.2% — the fastest increase since 2017.
+During the last 15 years and even through the recession, single-family rentals continued to deliver excellent returns through appreciation and rental income.
+Since 2010 single-family rents have consistently increased by about 3% annually, and in Q3 2021 posted the fastest year-over-year increase in the past 16 years.

 Also, a new generation of home dwellers is more inclined to rent than buy.
 According to Pew Research, the millennial generation — which accounts for roughly half of U.S. households with children — are more likely to rent than own a home compared to previous generations.

-Before we go into the gritty details of why SFRs are an ideal place to invest, let’s quickly define what a single family rental is and how it differs from other property types.
+Before we go into the gritty details of why SFRs may be an ideal place to invest, let’s quickly define what a single-family rental is and how it differs from other property types.

 Other property types include: